PrimaMateria/nixos/diary.md

 for neovim.
 Then instead of declaring neovim as a program in Home Manager, I declared the my neovim wrapper.
 Extra runtime dependencies can be collected into one derivation using `symlinkJoin`.

+## Sun Oct 23 10:07:44 PM CEST 2022

+I found an enhancement to previously mentioned wrapper pattern.
+The wrapper script should pass all the args to the target app.
+Also, I had `nvim` aliased to `nix run ~/dev/neovim-nix/`.
+Adding any args would apply to `nix` command.
+Changing alias to `nix run ~/dev/neovim-nix --` passes all the args directly to the target neovim executable.